apkoponen/wp-rest-api-oauth2/README.md

 Install a fresh copy of of WordPress and clone down the repo into `/wp-contents/plugins`.
 You will also need [WP API](https://github.com/WP-API/WP-API/).

+Feature branches should be prefixed with `feature` and branches that fix should be prefixed with `fix`.
+For example, a feature branch that implants WP_CLI could be named `feature-wpcli`.

 ## Development Guidelines

 All development will follow the [WordPress coding standard](https://codex.wordpress.org/WordPress_Coding_Standards).